Climate Equity Links

 The Equality Trust

-From the people who brought you The Spirit Level, this is a nice portal into the inequality debate, as it is (very rapidly) developing int the UK.
+From the people who brought you The Spirit Level, this is a nice portal into the inequality debate, as it is (very rapidly) developing, in the UK and in general.
 And before you conclude that all this is just a matter of economic justice, take a look at the argument (in the book) that we’ll not be able to get our arms around the climate problem until we put the inequality problem in center stage.

 Energy Action

-One of the broadest climate coalitions in the US, Energy Action is focused on the universities and thus overlaps with Focus the Nation, the Campus Climate Challenge, and all sorts of other student-led initiatives.
-The level of commitment in these circles is a real inspiration!
+One of the broadest climate coalitions in the US, Energy Action is focused on the universities and thus overlaps with Focus the Nation and all sorts of other student-led initiatives.
+The level of commitment in these circles is high, and its a damn good thing.
+The universities are critical.

 Focus on the Global South

 Focus has long been one of the global justice movements indispensable organizations.
-And now that it is moving into climate it should be welcomed with open arms.
-It falls on the oppositionist side of the climate movements political spectrum, and does so with unusual depth and compelling analysis.
+And that was even before it moved in climate.
+It’s voice is the voice of the cosmopolitan South, with a clear-headed, take no prisoners perspective.
+It’s offerings are notable for unusual depth and compelling analysis.

 Global Footprint Network

 Footprint analysis has long been indispensable to honest, no-bullshit pedagogy on the environmental crisis, but that’s hardly the end of its possibilities.
-GFN is pushing the footprint approach farther than its its ever gone before, and it’s very useful effect!
+GFN is pushing the footprint approach farther than its its ever gone before, and to fine effect.

 Great Transition Initiative

 A global network (of senior environmental policy wonks from around the world) elaborating visions and pathways for a future of enriched lives, human solidarity and a healthy planet.
-See, in particular, the GTI paper series, which is dense with insights and ideas.
+The GTI is particularly notable for its paper series, which is dense with insights and ideas.

 Heatisonline.org

 Ross Gelbspan’s site, and his classic proposal, which couples the Tobin tax with progressive fossil fuel efficiency standards, and his evolving thoughts.
-This is good stuff, and any serious US climate activist should know it well.
+This is good stuff, and well worth consulting.

 Inequality.org